Disproven Facts

 What changed?

-The flat-earth Middle Ages is one of the most durable myths in the history of science, deployed in arguments about religious obscurantism and the triumph of Enlightenment reason.
-In schools, it served as a convenient contrast to the heroic Columbus narrative: brave empiricist versus credulous medievals.
+The flat-earth Middle Ages is one of the most durable myths in the history of science, deployed for more than a century in arguments about religious obscurantism and the triumph of Enlightenment reason.
+In schools, it served as a convenient contrast to the heroic Columbus narrative: the brave empiricist versus credulous medievals terrified of sailing off the edge of the world.
 The story had obvious uses, which is why it persisted despite being demonstrably false.

 The historian Jeffrey Burton Russell documented this invention rigorously in Inventing the Flat Earth (1991).
-He found that virtually every medieval scholar who commented on the subject affirmed the spherical Earth, and that the flat-earth Middle Ages was a nineteenth-century projection, not a historical description but a polemical tool.
+He traced the myth's origins and found that virtually every medieval scholar who commented on the subject affirmed the spherical Earth.
+The flat-earth Middle Ages was a nineteenth-century projection, not a historical description.
+It was a polemical tool, crafted for battles over Darwinian evolution and the authority of the church in an age of science.

 Why does the myth survive?
 Because it is useful.
-It tells a story about ignorance and enlightenment that flatters the present.
+It tells a simple story about ignorance and enlightenment that flatters the present.
+It allows us to imagine a clear break between the benighted past and the rational present, a comforting fiction that places us on the winning side of history.
 It gives the false impression that human progress has been a steady march from religious superstition toward scientific reason, when the actual history is considerably messier and more interesting.
+The medieval scholars who knew the Earth was round, who preserved and built upon classical learning, who reconciled faith and reason in ways we still struggle to understand, disappear in this telling.
+What remains is a cartoon, vivid and memorable and wrong.

 Large circular medieval world map with Jerusalem at center, surrounded by illustrated landmasses and oceans